michelleenos/lunchmoney-tools/README.md

 ## Environment Setup

-All environment variables can be provided via CLI or to the API client directly, but it is recommended to set them as environment variables for convenience.

-To set your Lunch Money API key as a variable, create a `.env` file in your project root:
+All environment variables can be provided via CLI or to the API client directly, but it's recommended to set them as environment variables for convenience.
+To do so, simply create an `.env` file in your project root:

 ```env
 LM_API_KEY=[YOURKEY]
 ```

 A Lunch Money API key is required for all operations.
-To use Splitwise integration, additional variables are required.
+Additional variables are needed for Splitwise integration.

 | Variable         | Description                                                                                              | Required       |
 | ---------------- | -------------------------------------------------------------------------------------------------------- | -------------- |